Carnap/Carnap-Documentation/doc/truth-tables.md

 However: if a partial truth table is constructed with givens, then a solution will only be accepted if it is "consistent" with the givens.
-So in the above case, the only acceptable solution will be one that assigns `T` to `P`.
+So in the above case, the only acceptable solution will be one that assigns `F` to `P`.
 The givens can be hidden, using `hiddenGivens` if you want to, for example, ask students to make a sentence truth and you want them to figure out the relation between the truth of a sentence and the truth value of the main connective.